pedro-dm-gomes/Graph-RNN/README.md

 	  eprint={2102.07482},
 	  archivePrefix={arXiv},
 	  }
+### Installation

+Install <a href="https://www.tensorflow.org/get_started/os_setup" target="_blank">TensorFlow</a>.
+The code has been tested with Python 3.6, TensorFlow 1.12.0, CUDA 9.0 and cuDNN 7.21

+### Compiling
+You will need to select the correct CUDA version and directions in your MAKEFILE

+### Usage
+To train a model to long-term prediction using the GraphRNN model using Human Bodies Dataset :

+    python train-GraphRNN_LongTerm_without_color.py

+to evaluate the model

+    python eval-Bodies_GraphRNN_Long_Term_without_color

 ## Acknowledgement
-The partsof this codebase is borrowed from Related Repos:
+The parts of this codebase is borrowed from Related Repos:

 ### Related Repos
 1. PointRNN TensorFlow implementation: https://github.com/hehefan/PointRNN